Gold-Rush-Robotics/GithubTeaching/Slideshow/Slides.md

 * Before working, make sure to fetch and then pull
 * Do your standard git workflow
 * Push your code
-* Instead of merging locally, create a Pull Request (PR)
 * Optional: add CI/CD workflows

 ---